Is a Raw Food Diet Good for Cats?

 artificially put the “protein” back in.

-That’s why cat food such as kibble and canned wet food have so many
+That’s why some cat food such as traditional kibble and commercial canned wet food have so many ingredients, many of which you can’t pronounce, or even know what they are.

 Our best advice is to start reading your cat’s food ingredients.
 Aim for